 2. Close Loops

-Working with others at a distance makes closing loops more challenging.
-Since you won’t be running into your co-workers in the hall, cafeteria, or on that afternoon trip to the coffee machine, closing communication loops is that much more important.
+Since you aren’t running into co-workers in the hall, lunchroom, or on that afternoon trip to the coffee machine, closing communication loops is that much more important.
 While you don’t want to inundate inboxes, you do want to make sure communications are received and understood as intended.

 - The 24-hour rule: Return all communications within 24 hours.
 Even if you need to send a quick text or email saying, “Got it and I will be in touch next Monday,” letting the sender know you are working on it will keep them from wondering whether you saw the message (and may well prevent additional unnecessary messages).
 Your rule might be slightly different.
 It may be the “same-day rule” or “by close of business rule.”
 Whatever it is, be sure to communicate your rule to manage expectations.